Veterans, jobs, wages and unemployment issues: Research roundup

 A U.S. Census research brief, “A Snapshot of Our Nation’s Veterans,” notes that veterans across all generations tend to take more jobs in public administration, transportation and manufacturing than does the general civilian population.
 Veterans own 9% of U.S. businesses — employing some 5.8 million people — and their median income ($35,367) is higher than that of the U.S. population ($25,605.)
 A 2012 report from the Center for a New American Security, “Employing America’s Veterans: Perspectives from Business,” provides a detailed look at how companies perceive veteran job applicants and their skill sets.

 Veterans often face obstacles to employment as a result of their service in combat; many have both physical and mental disabilities, including PTSD and traumatic brain injury (TBI).
-A 2010 study in Psychiatric Services found that perhaps half of all Iraq and Afghanistan veterans accessing Veteran’s Administration medical services have trouble reintegrating into society and have found “some” to “extreme” difficulty in social functioning within civilian life.
+A 2010 study in Psychiatric Services found that an estimated 25 percent to 56 percent perhaps half of all Iraq and Afghanistan veterans accessing Veteran’s Administration medical services have trouble reintegrating into society and have found “some” to “extreme” difficulty in social functioning within civilian life.

 A 2012 study from Ithaca College, “Disability, Employment and Income: Are Iraq/Afghanistan-era U.S. Veterans Unique?” uses 2009-2010 Census data to examine economic and health dynamics for recent veterans.
 The study finds that recent veterans are different from members of the public — they’re primarily male and younger, and before deployment were healthier than the general population.
 The veterans subset also has fewer legal or behavioral problems that would disqualify them from enlistment.
 (Only about one in four young Americans fit all the criteria for military enlistment, the researcher notes.)
 The researcher seeks therefore to compare recent veterans with a comparable civilian segment to assess labor market outcomes.